2022 FIFA World Cup qualification – UEFA second round

 The second round of the qualification tournament for the 2022 FIFA World Cup from UEFA (also known as the UEFA play-offs) was contested by twelve teams from the UEFA segment of qualifying.
 The play-offs determined the final three European teams that joined the group winners at the World Cup in Qatar.
 The ten runners-up from the UEFA first round groups participated in the play-offs, along with two group winners from the 2020–21 UEFA Nations League.
 The teams were divided into three paths, each containing four teams, with each play-off path featuring two single-leg semi-finals, and one single-leg final.
 The matches took place in March and June 2022.

+Wales, Poland and Portugal qualified for the final tournament.

 Format

 The qualification format was confirmed by the UEFA Executive Committee during their meeting in Nyon, Switzerland on 4 December 2019.
 The play-offs depended, in part, on results from the 2020–21 UEFA Nations League, although to a lesser degree than play-offs of the UEFA Euro 2020 qualifying tournament.

 Unlike previous editions, the play-offs were not contested in two-legged ties.
 Instead, the twelve teams were split into three play-off paths, each containing four teams.
 Each play-off path was planned to feature two single-leg semi-finals on 24 March, and one single-leg final on 29 March 2022.
 The winners of the final in each play-off path qualified for the 2022 FIFA World Cup in Qatar.
 The semi-finals were hosted by the six best-ranked runners-up of the qualifying group stage, while the host of the final was determined by a draw.

 The play-offs were played in single-leg knockout matches.
 If scores were level at the end of normal time, 30 minutes of extra time would be played, where each team was allowed to make a sixth substitution.
 If the scores remained tied, a penalty shoot-out would be used to determine the winner.
 Following approval from the UEFA Executive Committee in December 2019, the use of the video assistant referee system was approved for the entire World Cup qualification tournament.